 For more information; please visit our website and fill out the contact form to reach us

 How long does telogen effluvium last?

-Telogen Efflivium can sometimes improve in a short time (4 to 6 months), or sometimes it can last for years, and this condition can become chronic telogen effluvium.
+Telogen Effluvium can sometimes improve in a short time (4 to 6 months), or sometimes it can last for years, and this condition can become chronic telogen effluvium.